 So naturally, I took that recipe and switched it up to make these pecan pie shortbread bars.
 They are perfect for Thanksgiving or a party, you're gonna love them!

-- Salt.
-Just a pinch helps balance all of the sweetness.
+Just a pinch helps balance all that sweetness. - Whipped Cream or Ice Cream (for serving)

 For another nutty treat check out my pistachio cookies!
 Or my Turtle Cheesecake Bars.